vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 This doctrine, scholastic, technical, and elitist as it may be, of a personal gracious God, who has descended to earth in order to save all those from suffering who have the courage and stamina to give up their own person for the sake of attaining Him, was something of a religious revolution in the first centuries ad in northern India.

 In one important aspect the imitatio dei of the Pāśupata differs from other practices of this sort in later Hinduism as well as in Christianity.
 The imitation of the ascetic is meant to efface all human individuality, to destroy the ego and all worldly sensual experiences.
 Along this path, accessible only to ascetic virtuosi, the imitatio ends in an aequatio.
 The human soul, the paśu, as such ceases to exist; it has ‘transubstantiated’ into goḍAs so many products of the Indian mind, this ideal has never vanished, but remained part and parcel of the Indian cultural heritage.
-However, it has become relatively marginalized and eclipsed by modern forms of mass devotion, in particular by Vais.n. ava bhakti.
+However, it has become relatively marginalized and eclipsed by modern forms of mass devotion, in particular by Vais.ṇava bhakti.

 Modern forms of Hindu devotion

 I would like to finish with a few words on these modern forms of Hindu worship.
-We may say that the idea of the imitation of god as a path to reach him has retained a normative value in Saivism, Vaisnavism and Hinduism in general, ever since its earliest formulation in the Pāśupata religion.
-We have limited ourselves here to an early Saiva movement, but instances of the ´ imitatio dei practice within modern Vaisnavism are not hard to come by.
+We may say that the idea of the imitation of god as a path to reach him has retained a normative value in Saivism, Vaisnavism and Hinduism in general, ever since its earliest formulation in the Pāśupata religioṇWe have limited ourselves here to an early Saiva movement, but instances of the ´ imitatio dei practice within modern Vaisnavism are not hard to come by.

-One could even maintain that the modern devotional schools of Vis.n. u wor ship are nothing but imitations of the divine play (līlā/ krīd. ā), be it the sports of Rāma and Sītā in Ayodhyā, or those of Kr.s.n. a and Rādhā in Braj.
+One could even maintain that the modern devotional schools of Vis.ṇu wor ship are nothing but imitations of the divine play (līlā/ krīd. ā), be it the sports of Rāma and Sītā in Ayodhyā, or those of Kr.s.ṇa and Rādhā in Braj.
 In order to enact the eternal līlā, devotees make pilgrimages to the places where the mythology is believed to be topographically embeddeḍIt is a strategy prac tised by hundreds of millions to remove the painful separation (viraha) of the human soul and GoḍIn contrast to what the Christian pilgrim may experience

-18 I read kāran. a instead of karan. a.
+18 I read kāraṇa instead of karaṇa.